alex/what-happens-when/README.rst

   rendering engine parses HTML and CSS, and displays the parsed content on the screen.
-* **Networking:** The networking handles network calls such as HTTP requests, using different implementations for different platform behind a platform-independent interface.
+* **Networking:** The networking handles network calls such as HTTP requests, using different implementations for different platforms behind a platform-independent interface.
 * **UI backend:** The UI backend is used for drawing basic widgets like combo boxes and windows.
 This backend exposes a generic interface that is not